NNPDF/eko/doc/source/theory/pQCD.rst

 same expression for POLE masses is reported in Appendix A.
-For this reason the boundary conditions of :class:`eko.strong_coupling.StrongCoupling` can be specified at `scale_ref` along with ``nf_ref`` and, the computed result can depend on the number of flavors at the target scale, see :meth:`StrongCoupling.a_s` An example how the evolution path is determined is given :doc:`here</code/Utilities/>`.
+For this reason the boundary conditions of :class:`eko.strong_coupling.StrongCoupling` can be specified at `scale_ref` along with ``nf_ref`` and, the computed result can depend on the number of flavors at the target scale, see :meth:`eko.strong_coupling.StrongCoupling.a_s` An example how the evolution path is determined is given :doc:`here</code/Utilities/>`.